booniepepper/adventofcode-solutions/README.md

 # Spoilers included!

 I'm not caring _too_ much about reformatting, "production quality," or finding the absolute best performing algorithm in these.

-Take all code, especially its quality, with a grain of salt.
+Take all code here, especially its quality, with a grain of salt.
+I'm a beginner in some languages, send me an issue if there's something I could improve.